 When employees are coming into the office every day and in regular contact with each other, messages pass easily and people hear about changes.
 With employees spending more time remote, it can be easy to miss important announcements and updates.
 More than half of employees in a report conducted by Igloo said they missed key information that was given in person.
 A lack of alignment can lead to inefficiencies.
 For example, if the sales team doesn’t know about a new update they can’t use it in their outreach.

 A digital workplace is the key to keeping employees on the same page.
 Ensure people get the right messages by placing them in the right channel.

 - Intranet: Used for company-wide communication and top-down messages targeted by department.
 Suitable for important announcements and passing information.

 Boosting employee morale through a pandemic was always going to be a tough ask.
-In 2021, low morale will continue to be a leadership challenge.
+Low morale will continue to be a leadership challenge for the foreseeable.
 Pandemic and work from home fatigue have set in and restoring energy will take effort.
 For some, it’s more than just the tiredness of work from home, but increased stress leading to exhaustion.
 In a survey by Monster, 69% of employees reported burnout from working from home.
 Worryingly, over 50% of employees have needed to take a mental health day while working from home during the pandemic.